xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 ### Use async/await for anynchronous calls

-Once `async`/`await` became standard, and the V8 engine supports them, there is no reason for not using them.
+Once `async`/`await` became standard, and the V8 engine added support for them, there is no reason for not using `async`/`await`.

 Wrap old legacy code using callbacks into promises and execute them with `await`.

 ### Use static class members instead of variables at module level

-Modules are singletons; using module variables is like using static variables in a multi-threaded environment; they may provide a way of sharing common data between multiple instances of objects created inside the same module, but if not handled correctly it may have unexpected results.
+Modules are singletons; using module variables is like using static variables in a multi-threaded environment; they may provide a way of sharing common data between multiple instances of objects created inside the same module, but if not handled correctly this may have unexpected results.

 The general recommendation is to make the modules reentrant.
-In practical terms, **do not** use module variables at all; make the module export a class, and create instances of it whenever needed; for sharing data between instances, use static class members.
+In practical terms, **do not** use module-global variables at all; make the module export a class, and create instances of it whenever needed; for sharing data between instances, use static class members.

 ### Do not restrict export to a single function or class